-- Indoor Outdoor Canvas Swing: This is a rif on the high back bucket swing.
+- Indoor Outdoor Canvas Swing: This is a riff on the high back bucket swing.
 It’s more or less a similar design, but is made out of fabric of some sort.
-They’re also meant to be used indoors and out.
+They’re also meant to be used both indoors and out.
 Some have weatherproof and durable fabric.
 Others are meant to be used outdoors only where they’re protected from the elements (like under a covered porch).
 Example, Monkey and Mouse Swing

 - Tire Swing: Still the classic, without much innovation over the years.
 Example, Eastern Jungle Tire Swing.

 - Platform Swing: This style is similar to the disc or saucer, but has more of a rectangle shape.
 A cross between a swing and a hammock.
-Example, HearthSong Sky Curve Swing.
+Example, the HearthSong Sky Curve Swing.